opendp/opendp/docs/source/api/user-guide/polars/bounds.rst

 It's also important to be mindful of the structure of our data when thinking about identifier truncation and bounds.
-This is another area where there are opportunities to lower the sensitivity of the analysis to individual contributions, and hence the noise required.
+This is another area where there are opportunities to lower the sensitivity of the analysis to individual contributions, and hence reduce the amount of noise required to meet a given privacy guarantee.

 .. tab-set::